-A dwelling unit that is accessory to and incidental to that of the principal dwelling and that is located on the same lot~~A secondary and subordinate dwelling unit~~ having sleeping accommodations, ~~cooking its own kitchen~~ and sanitation facilities and that meets ~~meeting~~ all the requirements of habitable space as required by the New York State Uniform Fire Prevention and Building Code.
+A secondary and subordinate dwelling unit having sleeping accommodations ~~its own kitchen~~ and sanitation facilities and that meets ~~meeting~~ all the requirements of habitable space as required by the New York State Uniform Fire Prevention and Building Code.
 The term Accessory Dwelling Unit shall also include guest cottages, boarding and rooming houses, and artist studios as defined in this Zoning Law when such structures are secondary and subordinate structures on a parcel, have sleeping and sanitation accommodations, and are used for either permanent residential use, or transient residential use.
 Transient use in an accessory dwelling unit is further regulated by Zoning Law § 260-56 (Short Term Rentals).
 Other common terms, such as, but not limited to, a carriage house, coach house, granny flat, garage apartment, in-law apartment, or multigenerational house shall also be considered ADUs.